-Tom will keep you entertained and informed from 8.30am-midday weekdays.
+Tom Elliott will keep you entertained and informed from 8.30am-midday weekdays.

 Seen or heard something he should know?
-Let Tom know and you could go into the draw to win $50,000 to spend on the car or cars of your choice from Penfold Motors!
+Let Tom know for a chance to win $60,000 to spend at Mercedes-Benz Brighton!

 It’s October 8, 1999.
 The internet is still pretty new, and the scammers are a bit more old-school.
 But, other than the form of communication, the tactics are very recognisable.
 “Every now and again we are sent copies of an international rort that’s been going on for a while,” Neil Mitchell tells his audience on […]